Search Results

 - Society of St. Vincent de Paul Houston (SVdP)

 Society of St. Vincent de Paul Archdiocese of Galveston-Houston is a non-profit, faith-based organization comprised of more than 1700 volunteer members of parish chapters, known as Conferences, that provide social services to people in crisis and on the journey of escaping poverty.
-Going to those in need since 1871 SUPPORT OUR MISSION $12.2M Direct Aid Provided 118K People Served in 2024 > 1.7K Volunteer members 10 Counties Served
+Going to those in need since 1871 SUPPORT OUR MISSION $12.1M Direct Aid Provided 115K People Served > 1.9K Volunteer members 10 Counties Served

 - Underserved Communities Initiative | Society of SVdP Hou